refinedev/refine/documentation/docs/api-reference/chakra-ui/components/buttons/clone.md

 ### `resource`

-It is used to redirect the app to the `clone` action of the given resource name.
+`resource` is used to redirect the app to the `clone` action of the given resource name.
 By default, the app redirects to the inferred resource's `clone` action path.

 ```tsx live url=http://localhost:3000 previewHeight=200px
 setInitialRoutes(["/"]);